44David/wsl-launcher/README.md

 # TO DO

-- [ ] - Figure out how ot run .bat files using go
+- [ ] - Figure out how to run .bat files using go